 My current VPN of choice is Private Internet Access (PIA).
-They have pretty good clients, a large number of servers, and a SOCKS5 proxy, which is often handy.
-PIA was recently bought out, and reddit wasn’t to happy about this.
+They have pretty good clients, lots of servers, and a SOCKS5 proxy, which is often handy.
+PIA was recently bought out, and reddit wasn’t too happy about this.
 Since that they’ve open-sourced their desktop client, and have committed to improving transparency.
 I’m personally a large fan of Mullvad, and they’re definitely a close second, but for now, I think I’m sticking with PIA.

 As a client, I still quite like Thunderbird.
 I tried Mailspring, Evolution, and just the web UI, but Thunderbird is really nice in terms of features and performance, and the calendar integration is really handy.
 Since Mozilla stopped supporting it, the community has picked it back up, and there’s now full-time work being done on it, and it’s improving quite a lot.
 But there’s still quite a long way to go before it’s really ready to start recommending to people.

-For the last 2 or so years now, I’ve been a heavy RSS user.
-I’ve fully replaced YouTube subscriptions with it, because the subscription management is famously garbage.
+For the last two or so years now, I’ve been a heavy RSS user.
+I’ve fully replaced YouTube subscriptions with it, because the subscription management is famously rubbish.

 As I use RSS more and more, I’m starting to notice a potential for RSS to be bought up to date a bit.
 The urge to write an RSS aggregator is rising quite fast.

 Most file storage lives on my server, through Nextcloud.
 As every thread on /r/selfhosted agrees, there’s nothing better.
 Nextcloud works on all platforms, is reasonably simple to set up, and has apps/plugins to support basically everything.